 No Win No Fee Claims For Neglect By Whiston Hospital

-You could use the services of a No Win No Fee solicitor to make a claim for negligence at St Helens and Knowsley Teaching Hospitals.
+You could use the services of a No Win No Fee solicitor to make a claim.
 You have probably seen the term No Win No Fee before, but do you know exactly what it means?
 Under this agreement, you pay nothing at all until the solicitor has received a compensation payment for you.
 This means you won’t have to fund your claim out of your own pocket, and the financial risks of making a claim are reduced.

-When you first ask a solicitor to begin working on your claim, they won’t ask you to pay any kind of new claims fee.
-The solicitor will process your claim for you, and will not ask you to pay any ongoing fees while they are doing this, no matter how long it takes.
+When you first ask work with a solicitor, they won’t ask you to pay any upfront fee.
+In addition they will not ask you to pay any ongoing fees, no matter how long your claim takes.
 If the solicitor fails to get you any compensation at all, then you still pay no fees.

 The only time you will be expected to pay your legal fees is once you have won your claim.
-At this point, the solicitor will take their fee (success fee) out of the money they have received for you automatically, and give you the money that is left.
+At this point, the solicitor will take their success fee from your compensation and give you the money leftover.
 This fee will have been pre-agreed before the solicitor took your claim on.

 Contact Us To Start Your Hospital Negligence Claim

 Have you been injured as a result of some kind of neglect at Whiston Hospital?
 Are you unsure of whether you have a valid claim or not?
 Or maybe you just have some general questions about making a clinical negligence claim?

 No matter what kind of help you need, you can call our claims team on 0800 073 8801 or fill in our online enquiry form.
 One of our claim advisers will go over the claims process with you and tell you about your legal options.
 Once they know enough about your claim, they can explain how best to proceed.

 Our Panel Of Doctors Covering The Merseyside Area